IsaacMorris1980/appLauncher/README.md

 • Search

-* Enable and Disable Features
 * Filter applications

 * Pagination

 * About screen

 * Adding Folders

+* Installing and Removing Applications

 ## Features in development: